 Training Devices – Technical Support.

-As directed by Boeing, Seller will, at no charge, provide the number of hours listed in Table 2.2 of Attachment 1 of this BSCA, for technical support to Training Device manufacturers, for the design, development, production, and qualification of Training Devices.
-Technical support will be in the form of response to queries and addressing discrepancies sufficient to enable a Training Device manufacturer to integrate Seller's hardware, software, and Simulator Data into a simulation environment.
+As directed by Boeing, Seller will, at no charge, provide the number of hours listed in Table 2.2 of Attachment 1 of this BSCA, for technical support to Training Device manufacturers and Boeing Entities, for the design, development, production, and qualification of Training Devices.
+Technical support will be in the form of response to queries and addressing discrepancies sufficient to enable a Training Device manufacturer and Boeing Entities to integrate Seller's hardware, software, and Simulator Data into a simulation environment.

 In the event onsite support is required, reasonable travel and expenses will be chargeable to Boeing, provided such travel and expenses are supported by actual invoices and receipts.
 Support does not include additional development or out of scope changes or updates.
 Technical support outside the scope described in this Section (e.g. simulation platform development) will be contracted between the Training Device Manufacturer and Seller.